datopian/markdownbased/content/notes/publish-obsidian-vault-to-github.md

 title: How to push an Obsidian vault to a GitHub repository
 ---

+Welcome to this tutorial on how to push an Obsidian vault to a Github repository!

+## Steps

-1. Setting Up GitHub Desktop and GitHub Repository
+### Step 1: Setting Up GitHub Desktop and GitHub Repository

 1.1.
 If you haven't already done so, create a GitHub account at https://github.com